Infrared Spectroscopy: A Quick Primer On Interpreting Spectra

 The main point is that a hydroxyl group isn’t generally something you need to go looking for in the baseline noise.

-Although hydroxyl groups are the most common type of broad peak in this region, N-H peaks can show up in this area as well (more on them in the footnote below).
+Although hydroxyl groups are the most common type of broad peak in this region, N-H peaks can show up in this area as well (more on them in the Note 1).
 They tend to have a sharper appearance and may appear as one or two peaks depending on the number of N-H bonds.

 Next, let’s look at some examples of C=O peaks, in the region around 1630-1800 cm-1..
 These peaks are almost always the strongest peaks in the entire spectrum and are relatively narrow, giving them a somewhat “sword-like” appearance.